toddledev/documentation/docs/09-components/01-overview/index.md

 Each component is like a `black box` that hides its implementation details while exposing a clear interface.
 :::

-## Component composition
+### Component composition

-Components are composable, meaning they can be combined together to form more complex components, which can then be composed into full applications.
+Components are composable, meaning they can be combined together to form more complex components.
 This composition model allows you to:

 - Create a hierarchy of increasingly complex UI elements
-- Build applications from the bottom up with reusable parts
+- Build applications with reusable parts
 - Share functionality between different areas of your application

 Components can send data to other components and pages through:

 - **Attributes**: Pass data down to child components
 - **Events**: Send data up to parent components
-- **Contexts**: Create direct communication channels with ancestor/descendant components, bypassing intermediaries
+- **Contexts**: Create direct communication channels with ancestor and descendant components, bypassing intermediaries

 This communication pattern enables components to work together while maintaining their independence and encapsulation.

-# Working with component instances
+## Working with component instances

 When you add a component to a page or another component, you're creating an instance of that component.
 Each instance: